-Exercise 1.7 Factors in making a government decision
+Factors in making a government decision

-Consult a local newspaper, the The Australian Financial Review, or a business journal, such as BRW, and find an appropriate article detailing an important federal government decision in the last month.
+Consult a local newspaper, The Australian Financial Review or a business journal, and find an appropriate article detailing an important federal government decision in the last month.
 Based on the article, determine the factors that were taken into account in arriving at the decision.
 Discuss the effects that such a decision will have on various interested parties or stakeholders.
+(LO2 and LO3)